Jyothsnajyothsna/HUFFMAN_CODING/README.md

 # HUFFMAN_CODING
-learning huffman code for compressing and decompressing files,string
+learning huffman code for compressing and decompressing files,string using cpp.